 Nevertheless, with his leadership ability, experience, and measured upside, Hamlin has some late-round appeal for most teams looking for safety depth and special teams ability.
 His stock isn’t great enough to demand specific fits, but that also allows some freedom in Round 6 and Round 7.

-There is time for Hamlin to improve his stock.
-With better-than-expected offseason testing and a standout showing at the Senior Bowl, he can improve his standing and present himself as a potential starter.
+Hamlin had a solid offseason.
+With better-than-expected offseason testing and a good showing at the Senior Bowl, he improved his standing and presented himself as a potential starter.
 And even if he isn’t drafted to contribute on defense right away, he should be able to stick around in a reserve role long enough to earn an opportunity.